Germany: Workers rescued after mine explosion | DW | 08.11.2019

 The workers at the Teutschenthal mine escaped to a secure area, police said.
 The safety room is reportedly 700 meters (2,300 feet) underground.

-Several hours after the explosion, police announced that all the miners had been recovered.
+Several hours after the explosion, police announced that all the miners had been recovered and gave the all clear.

-Regional broadcaster MDR reported the fire brigade had been working to extract the workers.
-It reported the two injured people have been taken to hospital.
+Authorities said all work at the mine would stop until the cause had been clarified, however early signs pointed towards a hydrogen explosion or deflagration.

 The former potash salt mine was shut down in 1982 and has since been converted into a backfill mine, according to the operator.
 Workers fill in the cavities left by 80 years of mining, disposing of mineral waste and protecting the surface from collapse.